nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-02-16-do-you-know-about-the-visual-studio-2010-database-projects-guidance/index.md

 ---
+title: Do you know about the Visual Studio 2010 Database Projects Guidance?
+date: 2011-02-16
+author: MrHinsh
 id: "9896"
-title: "Do you know about the Visual Studio 2010 Database Projects Guidance?"
-date: "2011-02-16"
-tags:
-  - "nwcadence"
-  - "tfs"
-  - "tools"
-  - "visual-studio"
-  - "vs2010"
-coverImage: "metro-visual-studio-2010-128-link-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "do-you-know-about-the-visual-studio-2010-database-projects-guidance"
+slug: do-you-know-about-the-visual-studio-2010-database-projects-guidance
 aliases:
 - /blog/do-you-know-about-the-visual-studio-2010-database-projects-guidance
+tags:
+- nwcadence
+- tfs
+- tools
+- visual-studio
+- vs2010
+coverImage: metro-visual-studio-2010-128-link-3-3.png

 ---

 [![vs2010almRanger](images/Do-you-know-about-the-Visual-Studio-2010_D160-vs2010almRanger_thumb-1-2-2.png)](http://blog.hinshelwood.com/files/2011/05/GWB-Windows-Live-Writer-Do-you-know-about-the-Visual-Studio-2010_D160-vs2010almRanger_2.png)Early on in the Team System (now Visual Studio ALM) cycle a new product surfaced within Team System that was affectionately called “Data Dude”, but had the more formal name of “Visual Studio 2005 Team Edition for Database Professionals”.
 The purpose of this product was to try and make the database a “first class citizen” in the development world.
 { .post-img }